ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 `MovePlayersToStart` will get called later by the race task.
 This function handles disabling the player movement, setting position and rotation by looping over all players that are currently in the game.

+!!! info ipairs()
+    The `ipairs()` function will iterate over index value pairs.
+These are key value pairs where the keys are indices in an array.
+The order that elements are returned is guaranteed to be in the order of the indices, and keys are are not an integer will be skipped.

 ```lua linenums="1"
 local startPosition = START_POSITIONS:GetChildren()[math.random(#START_POSITIONS:GetChildren())]